mokolita/knights_radiant_CLI/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/knights_radiant.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[mokolita]/knights_radiant.
+Please read contributing.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## License